 Also, if you need further assistance and need to connect with an expert for end to end query resolution, click on the button below.

-NRIs can opt for NRE, NRO or FCNR Bank Accounts based on their needs as each of these accounts cater to different requirements and purposes.
+NRIs can opt for NRE or NRO Accounts based on their needs as each of these accounts cater to different requirements and purposes.
+NRIs who have income in need to open an NRO account.
+For income earned abroad, you can open an NRE account.

 NRIs can’t legally hold a Resident Savings Account in India, therefore, it is important that they carry out their banking and investment needs in India through NRI Bank Accounts (NRE, NRO & FCNR)

-The interest earned on both NRE and FCNR Bank Accounts are tax-free in India.
+The interest earned on NRE account is tax-free in India.
 However, there is a tax deducted at source at 30% along with surcharge and cess on the interest earned on NRO Bank Accounts.

 Yes.
 Your friend can deposit money in NRO Account as gifts in INR from any resident or NRE/NRO account holder is allowed in an NRO Account.